 2. Use social media platforms to promote your videos

 Posting videos on one platform only and not sharing information about it on your business account on Instagram or Facebook isn’t the right way to develop your video marketing strategy.
 Integrating videos into your social media marketing strategy is a very effective tactic that helps show your content to larger audiences, making it more shareable, and develops an effective strategy of spreading brand awareness.
+You can even go a step further and add a sticky video to your website.

 3. Use paid promotions